MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Define a list of sites, based on URL patterns, that are not allowed to be put to sleep by Sleeping Tabs.
+  Define a list of sites, based on URL patterns, that are not allowed to be put to sleep by sleeping tabs.

 If the policy [SleepingTabsEnabled](#sleepingtabsenabled) is disabled, this list is not used and no sites will be put to sleep automatically.